 Chris Young’s ‘Drowning’ Is a Tribute to a Friend Gone Too Soon [LISTEN]

-Chris Young captures the sometimes-overwhelming grief that comes with the loss of a loved one in his new song "Drowning."
-After teasing the song on social media in March, the singer officially released the tear-jerking track on Friday (June 14).
+Chris Young captures the sometimes-overwhelming grief that comes with the loss of a loved one in his new single "Drowning."
+After teasing the song on social media in March and officially releasing the tear-jerking track in mid-June, Young will send the song to country radio on Sept.
+23.

 Young wrote "Drowning" with frequent collaborators Corey Crowder and Josh Hoge.
 In a press release, Young explains that they were each thinking of "someone that we lost way too soon;" for him, that was a best friend named Adam, who died a few years ago.